greg-raven/Department-21/_drafts/funnies.md

 I said, "Well, there's so much to live for!"
 He said, "Like what?"

-I said, "Well…are you religious or atheist?"
+I said, "Well...are you religious or atheist?"
 He said, "Religious."

 I said, "Me too!
 Are you Christian or Buddhist?"
 He said, "Christian."